Inducted

 Degrees

-B.S.
+- B.S.
 Electrical Engineering, West Virginia University, 1974

-B.A.
+- B.A.
 Psychology, West Virginia University, 1974

 After graduating from WVU, he joined General Electric in Philadelphia working on the MK12A arming and fusing system for the Minuteman 111 reentry vehicle.
-Specializing in worst case analysis and failure modes and effects he worked on assuring safety and reliability of the MK21 fusing electronics for the Peacekeeper missile, the NASA Standard Tape Recorder, a stores management system for the F-18 aircraft, and a host of other military, industrial and commercial apparatus designs.
+Specializing in work case analysis and failure modes and effects he worked on assuring safety and reliability of the MK21 fusing electronics for the Peacekeeper missile, the NASA Standard Tape Recorder, a stores management system for the F-18 aircraft, and a host of other military, industrial and commercial apparatus designs.

 He continued service in the aerospace business as an integrator for Lockheed Martin working on the EOS-AM1 (Terra) earth science platform, which was successfully launched in December 1999.